EmmaOyetey/cards-tec/README.md

 The class encapsulates behavior related to deck management, facilitating code reuse and maintainability.

 **BlackJackDeck**
 The BlackJackDeck class extends Deck and overrides the createFullDeck() method to initialize a deck specifically tailored for Blackjack, utilizing BlackJackCard instances.
+In effect, it changes only the values of the card to match to Blackjack rules, i.e. King = 10, Ace = 11 etc.

 ### **/ User**
 **User**